theforeman/hammer-cli/doc/creating_commands.md

 class Command < HammerCLI::AbstractCommand

   output do
     # Simple field with a label.
-The first parameter is key in the printed hash.
+The first parameter is the key in the printed hash.
     field :id, 'ID'

     # Fields can have types.
 The type determines how the field is printed.